marianamorabris/Portfolio/content/pages/projects/project-one.md

 bottomSections:
   - type: MediaGallerySection
     title: Concept Art
-    subtitle: This is the subtitle
+    subtitle: >-
+      This is some of the work I did for the subject of concept art and character creation
     images:
       - type: ImageBlock
         url: /images/gallery-1.jpg